-DRY EYE is a disorder of the ocular surface, caused by multiple factors, featuring a loss of homeostasis of the tear film.
-It is accompanied by ocular symptoms, where instability and hyperosmolarity of the tear film, inflammation and lesions of the ocular surface and neurosensory anomalies, play an important role in the aetiology of the disorder.
+Dry eye syndrome is a disorder of the ocular surface, caused by multiple factors, featuring a loss of homeostasis of the tear film.
+It is accompanied by ocular symptoms, where instability and hyperosmolarity of the tear film, inflammation and lesions of the ocular surface and neurosensory anomalies, play an important role in the etiology of the disorder.

-The symptoms are burning, pricking pain, itching, feeling of an external body, dryness, tiredness of the eyes and eyelids, photophobia, blurred vision.
+Dry eye symptoms are burning, pricking dry eye pain, itching, the sensation that a foreign body is present, dryness, tiredness of the eyes and eyelids, photophobia and blurred vision.

-The following anatomical and physiological factors help to maintain the surface of the eye unaffected:
+The following anatomical and physiological factors help in dry eye treatment by preserving the surface of the eye:

 - a normal quantity of tear fluid;